lowepowerlab/protocols/media.md

 This complete trace element solution will initially be bright green, however it will slowly turn purple in storage. **Store at 4 degrees celsius**

+Dilute the 2x minimal media solution to 1x using sterilze DI water and add the 1000x to the 1x minimal media so that it is diluted to a final concentration of 1x.

 # Specialized Media